 Jared Ficklin: Thank you for having me.

-I’ve got to start off with my basic, my first and favorite question: What is artificial intelligence?
+I’ve got to start off with my first and favorite question: What is artificial intelligence?

 Well, I think of it in the very mechanical way of, that it is a machine intelligence that has reached a point of sentience.
 But I think it is just a broad umbrella where we kind of apply it to any case where the computerization is attempting to solve problems with human-like thoughts or strategies.